-PRINTED FOR HIS MAJESTY'S STATIONERY OFFICE, BY EYRE AND SPOTTISWOODE, LTD., PRINTERS TO THE KING'S MOST EXCELLENT MAJESTY.
+PRINTED UNDER THE AUTHORITY OF HIS MAJESTY'S STATIONERY OFFICE

+BY EYRE AND SPOTTISWOODE, LTD., EAST HARDING STREET, E.C., PRINTERS TO THE KING'S MOST EXCELLENT MAJESTY.

-And to be purchased, either directly or through any Bookseller, from WYMAN AND SONS, LTD., FETTER LANE, E.C.; or OLIVER AND BOYD, EDINBURGH; or DUBLIN.
-E. PONSONBY, 116, GRAFTON STREET, DUBLIN.
+To be purchased, either directly or through any Bookseller, from WYMAN AND SONS, LTD., FETTER LANE, E.C., and 54, St. Mary Street, Cardiff; or